 Fix System Restore error 0x81000204

-If you’re faced with this issue, you can try our recommended solutions outlined below in no particular order and see if that helps to resolve the issue.
+If you’re faced with this issue, you can try the recommended solutions outlined below, in no particular order, and see if they help resolve the issue.

 - Run CHKDSK